 Yesterday, Wednesday October 5th, marked the official launch of our fatherhood program, Destiny Dads!
 Several members of our Damascus Way team, including Executive Director Tierre Webster, Shakopee Site Director Todd Quiggle and Reverend Lewellyn Wilder were able to join and participate in the facilitation of our first support group session, along with with our first participant, a father from the community area.
 We gathered in the evening at the Shakopee Library over pizza and beverages.
-The time allowed for some very powerful and intimate conversations around fatherhood and relationships with children.
+The time allowed for some very powerful and intimate conversations around fatherhood, relationships with children, recovery support, and community relationships.
 We look forward to what the next few weeks will unfold in subsequent support sessions and we hope that more fathers will take the courageous step to join and participate in our program.
 In the coming weeks, we also look forward to the potential of launching a similar support group for men in a jail/prison setting.
 Please keep this Destiny Dads pilot program in your prayers and we seek to transform the lives of fathers and their children!

 We’d like to extend our gratitude to Caitlin Judd of Together We Can and Scott County Children’s Services for her tremendous assistance in helping spread the word about Destiny Dads and for helping us kick-start our support group!
 We couldn’t do this without her contributions!!